Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Abstract

 \section{Abstract}

-Vulnerability prediction refers to the problem of identifying the system components that are most likely to be vulnerable based on the information gained from historical data.
-Typically, vulnerability prediction is performed using manually identified features that are potentially linked with vulnerable code.
-Unfortunately, recent studies have shown that existing approaches are ineffective when evaluated in realistic settings due to some unavoidable noise included in the historical data.
-To deal with this issue, we develop a prediction method using the encoder-decoder framework of machine translation that automatically learns the latent features (context, patterns, etc.) of code that are linked with vulnerabilities.
-The key idea of our approach is to learn from things we know, the past vulnerability fixes and their context.
-We evaluate our approach by comparing it with existing techniques on available releases of the three security-critical open source systems (Linux Kernel, OpenSSL, and Wireshark) with historical vulnerabilities that have been reported in the National Vulnerability Database (NVD).
-Our evaluation demonstrates that the prediction capability of our approach significantly outperforms the state-of-the-art vulnerability prediction techniques (Software Metrics, Imports, Function Calls, and Text Mining) in both recall and precision values (yielding 4.7 times higher MCC values) under realistic training setting.
+Vulnerability prediction refers to the problem of identifying system components that are most likely to be vulnerable.
+Typically, this problem is tackled by training binary classifiers on historical data.
+Unfortunately, recent research has shown that such approaches underperform due to the following two reasons: a) the imbalanced nature of the problem, and b) the inherently noisy historical data, i.e., most vulnerabilities are discovered much later than they are introduced.
+This misleads classifiers as they learn to recognize actual vulnerable components as non-vulnerable.
+To tackle these issues, we propose \our, a technique that learns from known vulnerable components rather than from vulnerable and non-vulnerable components, as typically performed.
+We perform this by contrasting the known vulnerable, and their respective fixed components.
+This way, \our manages to learn from the things we know, \ie vulnerabilities, hence reducing the effects of noisy and unbalanced data.
+We evaluate \our by comparing it with existing techniques on three security-critical open source systems, \ie Linux Kernel, OpenSSL, and Wireshark, with historical vulnerabilities that have been reported in the National Vulnerability Database (NVD).
+Our evaluation demonstrates that the prediction capability of \our significantly outperforms existing vulnerability prediction techniques such as \sm, \im, \fc, \tm, \dev, \lstm, and \lstmrf with an improvement of 40.84\% in \emph{Matthews Correlation Coefficient}~(MCC) score under \cleanset, and an improvement of 35.52\% under \realset.